SinTan1729/chhoto-url/CLI.md

 For each response, the response code will be `200`, `401`, `400`, `500`, or `404`, depending on the context.
 The routes are as follows.

+## Note

+Some of the requests/responses use `shorturl` and `longurl`, while some use `shortlink` and `longlink`.
+This is due to my own lack of foresight while developing the initial API.
+I don't want to change it since it might break compatibility, and the issue isn't big enough to make that worth it.
+So please be careful if you use the API.

 #### `/api/new`

 To add a link: